Keats/jsonwebtoken/README.md

 those require setting the expected values in the `Validation` struct.
 In the case of `aud`, if there is a value set in the token but not in the `Validation`, the token will be rejected.

+Validation is only made on present fields in the claims.
+It is possible to define the required claims, hence verifying that a JWT has a value for each of these claims before it is considered for validation.
+The required claims can be set in the `Validation` struct.
+The default option requires the `exp` claim to be present.

 Since validating time fields is always a bit tricky due to clock skew, you can add some leeway to the `iat`, `exp`, and `nbf` validation by setting the `leeway` field.